Your network is your net-worth.

 I welcome you in India, I am also coming to that event, I need your 10 min time to have a coffee together and expecting to know more about you, your company and your country.

 If you free and want to explore India, share your travel plan, I would be happy to help.

 This is crucial since you need to figure out the right kind of people who can help you in generating business.

 You will always cherish the time spend in background research because it forms the foundation of your impending meet.

-Scavenge their social media profiles, keep their interests and hobbies on your finger tips and learn what intrigues them most.
-This includes knowing about their favourite movie, novel, actor or cuisine.
+Scavenge their social media profiles, keep their interests and hobbies on your fingertips and learn what intrigues them most.
+This includes knowing about their favorite movie, novel, actor or cuisine.

 I use https://charlieapp.com/ for meeting research.

 Such background knowledge provides a good fodder to kick start a conversation without being clueless about the other.
 This will help in laying down a common ground where you can have a two-way conversation without having to get bored.
 The common topic can prolong your discussion and predispose the prospective client in your favor.
 The idea is to keep their interest before yours.